rackerm4/PsmTreeToSeq-nf/README.md

 * PyYAML==5.3.1
 * Seq-Gen

-(Will be installed by pip in Docker)

 ### Arguments
 [`main.py`]

 Arg | Notes
 ------- | --------
---config/-c    | Choosing parameters file (config): no specification of parameters will result in randomized values --num_runs/-n   | Enter number of trees you want simulate --schema/-s | tree schema (newick, nexus..)
+--config/-c | Choosing parameters file (config): 1 = random parameters, None = None, False = False, or specify your value --num_runs/-n   | Enter number of trees & sequence files you want simulate --schema/-s | Tree schema (newick, nexus..)
---output/-o | specify output directory
+--output/-o | Specify output directory

-## Work to be done
+## :bulb: Work to be done
-- save parameters of generated tree and ignore failed runs -> see Knows issues
+- Ignore parameters of failed runs -> see Knows issues
-- Passing Seq-Gen parameter from default config
+- Passing Seq-Gen parameter from default config [Done]
-- randomized Seq-Gen parameters
+- randomized Seq-Gen parameters [Done]
 - several testing:
     - behavior with high tree counts & full size

 ## Known issues
+- Newick trees raise an error when read with Seq-Gen. Currently every newick tree is converted into a nexus tree.
+All newick tree will be deleted.

 - When ProtractedSpeciationProcess class raises an error, most of the time it's that error below.
 It will be ignored and the next run will start, **but the parameters still get saved**.
 ```